Hospital continuous potassium monitoring

 ValueEarlier confirmation, fewer hours out of range, fewer unnecessary samples, better protocol adherence.

-Buy now itemWhy this partLocked order costScale target
+Build itemWhy this partPlanning costScale target

 TI TMP117 temperature sensorHigh-accuracy local temperature for Nernst compensation and QC gating; 2 x 2 mm package.$10-$40$2-$5